They came to America looking for better lives — and better schools. The results were mixed

 For the letter F, another boy says “flor,” as in Spanish for flower.
 To observers, he seems to be trying to say “flower,” but mispronouncing it.
 Wesdyk doesn’t appear to understand.
 “Floor?” she says back to him.
 The boy repeats “flor,” and Wesdyk says, “Floor?” emphasizing the English R sound.
 The boy looks embarrassed.

-In mid-September, Alisson’s mother receives messages from Aurora Public Schools that there have been rumors of bomb threats at its schools and others across the state.
+In mid-September, Alisson’s mother receives messages from Aurora Public Schools that there have been rumors of bomb threats at its schools.
 It’s not clear if the threats are related to Trump’s rhetoric about Venezuelan gangs taking over Aurora.
 After all, similar problems ensued after his false comments about pet-eating Haitians in Springfield, Ohio.

-The school system’s messages say there is no truth to the bomb threat rumors, but that doesn’t make Torres and Alisson feel better.
-Torres still sends Allison to school, despite her fear.
-She’s learned she can get in trouble if Alisson misses class without a good excuse, and Alisson is generally happy at school.

 “This doesn’t happen in my country,” says Torres.